 Positive Amazon review: “I love using a heart rate monitor while riding my Peloton spinning bike.
 The Scosche Rhythm+ armband monitor is fantastic.
 It quickly pairs with the bike using Ant+ and consistently gets readings that are in line with the Peloton chest strap monitor (when I could get the chest monitor to connect at all).
 [I]t stays comfortably in place on my arm throughout the workout.
 I highly recommend this device.”

-3. An Armband With A Slightly Better Battery Life
+4. An Armband With An Impressive Battery Life

 Positive Amazon review: “I am an avid cyclist who has used chest straps with electrode paste for years.
 This product pairs instantly with Garmin and Peloton and iPhone apps.
 Accurate, stays in place, comfortable.
 Rechargeable, long battery life.
 What's not to like?”